yssl/VIntSearch/README.md

 ## Search Types / Search Commands

 VIntSearch supports symbol search, text search, and file search.
-Currently, available search commands for each type of search are as follows (will be added):
+Currently, available search commands for each type of search are as follows:

 - Symbol search
 	- ctags